-- 6.3 Where an applicant, or a member of the family, is more than 28 weeks pregnant, the needs of that child will be included in Housing's assessment of household requirements and income thresholds. - 6.4 In the event an applicant would prefer to pay less rent for a smaller property they can request a smaller property provided that, in Housing's or GHA's opinion, the smaller property meets the minimum bedroom requirement. - 6.5 If the applicant has shared parental responsibility of any children under the age of 18 and those children will regularly be staying over for at least one night a week, the bedroom needs of the children will be taken into account when assessing the size of property required by the applicant.
+- 6.3 Where an applicant, or a member of the family, is more than 28 weeks pregnant, the needs of that child will be included in Housing's assessment of household requirements and income thresholds. - 6.4 In the event an applicant would prefer to pay less rent for a smaller property they can request a smaller property provided Housing and GHA approve it. - 6.5 If the applicant has shared parental responsibility of any children under the age of 18 and those children will regularly be staying over for at least one night a week, the bedroom needs of the children will be taken into account when assessing the size of property required by the applicant.
 This rule applies even if the other parent already lives in social housing. - 6.6 Applicants who have shared parental responsibility will be asked to provide proof of regular contact arrangements e.g. copy of Court Order or letter from the other parent. - 6.7 Single applicants may require a spare bedroom if a friend or relative needs to stay in order to deliver care.
-Couples may sleep in separate rooms for health requirements.
-Housing will take this into account when deciding on the size of property that an applicant requires. - 6.8 In addition to an applicant bedroom requirement, consideration will also be given to any facilities required (e.g. accessibility and bathroom facilities).
+Couples may choose to sleep in separate rooms for health reasons.
+Subject to evidence from a health professional, Housing may consider these requirements when deciding on the size of property that an applicant requires. - 6.8 In addition to an applicant bedroom requirement, consideration will also be given to any facilities required (e.g. accessibility and bathroom facilities).